rockthethird/Bible-Study/Diagram Practice.md

 ### Main point statements

-1. 15ab - What is loving the world
+1. 15ab - A warning to not love the world
 1. 15d - The detriment of loving the world